Japanese visa renewal, part 2: application form fun

 Have a really good reason to renew

 There's a space on the form to write your 'reason for extension'.
-This answer needs more consideration than you'd think.
+This answer needs some thought, even if it's simple enough to you.

-'So that I can keep on doing my job' doesn't count.
+'So that I can keep doing my job' doesn't count, you see.
 (I asked.)
-It's a reason, and a valid one for you, but not inspiring enough to convince immigration.
+It's a reason, and a valid one for you, but not inspiring enough to convince Immigration to let you stay.